 ACTG 3440 Business and Investment Tax Issues (4 Credits)

 Income tax conceptual framework applicable to common business and investment transactions, including tax implications of business decisions.
 How effective business planning depends on accurate assessment of relevant tax factors.
-Prerequisites: ACTG 2200 and degree checkpoint 1.
+Prerequisites: ACTG 2200.

 ACTG 3461 Individual Income Tax (4 Credits)

 Federal income tax as it applies to individuals, including discussion of rates, exemptions, deductions, and accounting methods; gross income, property transactions, tax deferred exchanges; business operating taxpayer issues.
-Prerequisites: degree checkpoint 2 and ACTG 2200.
+Prerequisites: ACTG 2200.

 ACTG 3462 Corporate & Partnership Tax (4 Credits)